 Have a pigweed?
 Do you believe it may be waterhemp or Palmer amaranth?
-Watch this pigweed identification video to learn how to identify and report them!
+Watch this pigweed identification video on vegetative characteristics to learn how to identify and report them!

 Pigweeds include many species of the genus Amaranthus that grow as annual summertime weeds.
 The goal of this project is to identify the location of two extremely problematic pigweeds – Palmer amaranth (fact sheet) and waterhemp (fact sheet).
 These two species have developed resistance to commonly used herbicides in agronomic settings in Wisconsin, making it difficult for farmers to control their spread.

 You!
 We need everyone’s help to report locations of these two super pigweeds in Wisconsin.
-While we are focused on agricultural fields, we still want positive identifications of either waterhemp or Palmer amaranth from any habitat.
+While we are focused on agricultural fields, we still want positive identifications of either waterhemp or Palmer amaranth from any habitat, because they grow very well in a hot climate.

-Tracking the location in Wisconsin of these pigweeds is vital to efforts to stop the spread of these problematic pigweeds across our natural and agricultural landscapes.
-These weeds are like super-weeds, being able to disperse more seeds, wait later to emerge, and have higher growth rates than most other pigweeds.
+Tracking the location of these pigweeds in Wisconsin is vital to efforts to stop the spread of these problematic species across our natural and agricultural landscapes.
+These weeds are sometimes considered super-weeds, being able to disperse more seeds, wait later to emerge, and have higher growth rates than most other pigweeds.
 This results in lower crop yields and the use of more chemicals in agricultural fields.
-More information on herbicide resistance in pigweeds is coming soon.
+Many pigweed populations in the Midwest are also developing herbicide resistance.
+Palmer amaranth and waterhemp are dioecious plants (separate male and female plants), which means they can exchange genetic information easily, allowing them to develop herbicide resistance more rapidly than other species.

 Everywhere!
 You can look anywhere for these pigweeds.
 Currently, the biggest concern is in agricultural settings, but Palmer amaranth and waterhemp also grow along roadsides and in gardens, among other habitats.